🦺 Business Insurance · Generali · Spain

 ↓ Jump to Frequently Asked Questions

-Most Spanish convenios colectivos — the sectoral collective bargaining agreements that govern the majority of Spanish employment — require employers to provide accident insurance for their staff.
-Generali Convenio Accidentes covers the mandatory benefits, the legal compliance, and the practical claim administration in a single product.
+Most Spanish convenios colectivos require employers to provide accident insurance for their staff.
+These sector-wide agreements set the pay and conditions for most jobs in Spain.
+Generali Convenio Accidentes covers the required benefits, the legal compliance and the day-to-day claims work in a single product.

 Quick Answer.
 Collective Accident Insurance in Spain